 The Graphics department at the MPI CBS can print the master thesis books necessary for submission at the university.
-Candidates can get in touch with our International Officer Nicole Lorenz in case they are interested in that.
+Candidates can get in touch with the coordination team in case they are interested in that.
 Shipping costs can, however, not be covered.